pagkly/Zed/Investopedia3/What the Production Possibility Frontier (PPF) Curve Shows.md

 Sometimes a country or an individual can produce more than another country, even though countries both have the same amount of inputs.
 For example, Country A may have a technological advantage that, with the same amount of inputs (good land, steel, labor), enables the country to easily manufacture more of both cars and cotton than Country B.

-A country that can produce more of both goods is said to have an [absolute advantage](https://www.investopedia.com/terms/a/absoluteadvantage.asp).
+A country that can produce more of both goods is said to have an [[absolute advantage]](https://www.investopedia.com/terms/a/absoluteadvantage.asp).
 Better access to natural resources can give a country an absolute advantage, as can higher levels of education, skilled labor, and overall technological advancement.

 It is not possible, however, for a country to have an absolute advantage in everything that must be produced. it will always need trade.